-Students who need assistance in reading, writing and mathematics will receive support through this program.
+Students who need assistance in reading, writing and mathematics will receive support through our Basic Skills program.
 Assistance may be given either in class or as a pull-out program by specialists.
 If you feel your child is in need of this service, contact your child's teacher.